The Rise of the Fake Influencer: How to Spot Them & What to Look Out For

 Typically, these services use automated bots - fake accounts created on a massive scale on various social networks - which are used to follow specific accounts to boost the number of followers.

-Fortunately, there are still relatively easy ways to spot purchased likes and comments in a manual audit, more on this below.
+Fortunately, there are still relatively easy ways to detect purchased likes and comments through a manual audit, more on this below.

 Buying YouTube views